Use your creative highs to create more

 Now, I should premise that I will probably receive a lot of criticism for painting a rosy picture of two small, potential, business ideas.
 Yes there is research to be done and most likely failure in my future.
 With those in mind, I happily acknowledge and accept them.

 Like anything, start now.
 Likewise, don't squander the creative juice fountain for arbitrary reasons.
 Settling on what's right in front of your nose for any reason in this context is a waste.
-Continuing iteration and ideation does not invalidate your previous creations.
+Continuing iteration and ideation do not invalidate your previous creations.
 If anything, it informs them.
 We must keep failing to find the next hit, just like we must work harder every day to make our ideas a success.